preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index.rst

 This setting is available for a Facebook Workplace Group template for Setup:

 .. image:: teamwork-facebook-workplace-group.png

+**Note!** Facebook Workplace Group is not available in Omnia on-prem.

 + **Workplace Domain**: Add the Facebook Workplace name here.